dyncan/salesforce-vscode-soql-booster/README.md

 Currently, the plugin does not require additional configuration.
 It automatically uses your Salesforce CLI configuration to connect to your org.

+## Limitations

+- The plugin is currently optimized for static SOQL queries within Apex classes.
+- Dynamic SOQL or queries outside of Apex classes may not be fully supported.

 ## Troubleshooting

 If you encounter issues:

 1. Ensure your Salesforce CLI is correctly configured and can connect to your org.
-2. Check the "Salesforce SOQL Booster" log in VS Code's Output panel.
+2. Check that you're writing static SOQL queries within an Apex class.
 3. Try clearing the field cache.

 ## Contact

-For any questions or suggestions, please create an issue or [contact](mailto:soql.booster@outlook.com).
+For any questions, suggestions, or to report issues with static SOQL support, please create an issue or [contact us](mailto:soql.booster@outlook.com).